 AMG 510 is the First KRASG12C Inhibitor to Reach Clinical Stage After Three Decades of RAS Research

-MISSISSAUGA, ON , June 5, 2019 /CNW/ - Amgen (AMGN) today announced the first clinical results from a Phase 1 study evaluating investigational AMG 510, the first KRASG12C inhibitor to reach the clinical stage.
+THOUSAND OAKS, Calif., June 3, 2019 /PRNewswire/ -- Amgen (AMGN) today announced the first clinical results from a Phase 1 study evaluating investigational AMG 510, the first KRASG12C inhibitor to reach the clinical stage.
 In the trial, there were no dose-limiting toxicities at tested dose levels.
-AMG 510 showed anti-tumour activity when administered as a monotherapy in patients with locally-advanced or metastatic KRASG12C mutant solid tumours.
-These data were presented during an oral session at the 55th Annual Meeting of the American Society of Clinical Oncology (ASCO) in Chicago .
+AMG 510 showed anti-tumor activity when administered as a monotherapy in patients with locally-advanced or metastatic KRASG12C mutant solid tumors.
+These data are being presented during an oral session at the 55th Annual Meeting of the American Society of Clinical Oncology (ASCO) in Chicago.

 In addition, 13 of 18 evaluable patients with CRC achieved SD, with the majority of CRC patients treated at the first two dose levels.
 Twenty-six patients remain on study and nine have discontinued.

 Treatment-related adverse events (AEs) were primarily grade 1 events (approximately 68 percent).
 Two grade 3 treatment-related AEs were reported (anemia and diarrhea).
 No grade 4 treatment-related AEs and no serious treatment-related AEs were reported.
 Enrollment into dose expansion is underway.